Ethanboyz/RayTracer/README.md

 # RayTracer
 ## What is this project??
-Behold, a basic ray tracer I started to learn more about how graphics work, expose myself to the math/theory behind raytracing, and test my linear algebra coursework in my free time.
+Behold, a tiny monte carlo path tracer I started to learn more about how graphics work, expose myself to the math/theory behind raytracing, and test my linear algebra coursework in my free time.